Ford Taunus P6: Body

-The body was an all-steel monocoque structure, following what had by now become a universal pattern among the larger European auto-makers.
-The choices were broadly the same as for the previous model: Most buyers chose between the two-door and four-door saloon/sedan.
-A three-door station wagon ("Turnier") was also produced as was a two-door coupé, similar to the two-door sedan/saloon up to waist level, but with a shortened roof line and an increased rake for the back window, restricting severely the available headroom for those sitting in the back of the car.
+The body was an all-steel monocoque structure, following what had by now become a universal pattern among the larger European automakers.
+The choices were broadly the same as for the previous model: Most buyers chose between the two-door and four-door saloon.
+A three-door station wagon ("Turnier") was also produced as was a two-door coupé, similar to the two-door saloon up to waist level, but with a shortened roof line and an increased rake for the back window, restricting severely the available headroom for those sitting in the back of the car.
 But there was an absentee: the P6 was the first post war Ford Taunus design for which the company offered no coach-built cabriolet version.

 A feature of the body that was loudly proclaimed in Ford's advertising was its interior roominess, reflected in its generous exterior dimensions.
 The car was marketed and, with its less powerful versions, priced, squarely against the Volkswagen and the Opel Kadett.
 Opel had noticed Fords getting larger, and the new Kadett B which appeared in 1965 was 100–200 mm longer (depending on body type) than the Kadett A. However, the Ford (Taunus) P6 which appeared in 1966 was 200–300 mm longer even than the new Kadett.